Edmonton: Nightlife

 Opened in 1915, the Princess Theatre is the oldest cinema in the city.

 There are several key areas of nightlife in Edmonton.
-The most popular is the Whyte Avenue (82 Avenue) strip, between 109 Street and 99 Street; it has the highest number of heritage buildings in Edmonton, and bars, clubs, and restaurants throughout, but mostly west of Gateway Boulevard (103 Street).
+The most popular is the Old Strathcona (82 Avenue) strip, between 109 Street and 99 Street; it has the highest number of heritage buildings in Edmonton, and bars, clubs, and restaurants throughout, but mostly west of Gateway Boulevard (103 Street).
 Once the heart of the town of Strathcona (annexed by Edmonton on February 1, 1912), it fell into disrepair during the middle of the 20th century.
 Beginning in the 1970s, a coordinated effort to revive the area through a business revitalization zone produced an area rich with restored historical buildings and pleasant streetscapes.
 Its proximity to the University of Alberta has led to a high number of restaurants, pubs, trendy clubs, and retail and specialty shops.
 This area also has two independent movie theatres, the Garneau and Princess, as well as several live theatre, music, and comedy venues.

 Downtown Edmonton has undergone a continual process of renewal and growth since the mid-1990s.
 Many buildings were demolished during the oil boom, starting in the 1960s and continuing into the 1980s, to make way for office towers.
 There have always been numerous pub-type establishments, hotel lounges, and restaurants.
-The past decade has seen a strong resurgence in more mainstream venues.
+By 2005 there had been a strong resurgence in more mainstream venues.
 Edmonton also has a high demand for pub crawl tours in the city.
 Various clubs are found along Edmonton's main street, Jasper Avenue.
 The Edmonton City Centre mall also houses a Landmark Cinemas movie theatre with nine screens.
-The nonprofit Metro Cinema shows a variety of alternative or otherwise unreleased films every week.

 West Edmonton Mall holds several after-hour establishments in addition to its many stores and attractions.
 Bourbon Street has numerous eating establishments; clubs and casinos can also be found within the complex.
-Scotiabank Theatre (formerly known as Silver City), at the west end of the mall, is a theatre with 12 screens and an IMAX.
+Scotiabank Theatre (opened in 1999 as Famous Players Silver City, renamed in 2007), at the west end of the mall, is a theatre with 12 screens and an IMAX.

 Attractions

 Edmonton is known for its natural scenery, food, history and facilities.
 It is home to Fort Edmonton Park, Canada's largest living history museum, and West Edmonton Mall, North America's second largest shopping mall.
-Other notable attractions include the Royal Alberta Museum, the Muttart Conservatory, Alberta Legislature Building, Art Gallery of Alberta, Edmonton Valley Zoo, Alberta Railway Museum, and many other natural and man-made attractions.
+Other notable attractions include the Royal Alberta Museum, Muttart Conservatory, Alberta Legislature Building, Art Gallery of Alberta, Edmonton Valley Zoo, Alberta Railway Museum, and many other natural and man-made attractions.